NinjaOnRails/scrappy-knn/README.md

 My first pipeline.
 Built a scrappy version of he K-Nearest-Neighbors classifier which can predict with a similar accuracy as SciKitLearn’s KNeighbors and DecisionTree classifiers on this specific dataset.
+These were built following Google Developers' tutoorial and Sentdex youtube channel